fredvs/uos/readme.txt

 Included in the package:
 .
 Examples fpGUI, LCL and console.
 .
-Binaries of libraries for Linux, Windows, Mac osX, freeBSD.
+Binaries of libraries for Linux, Windows, Mac osX, FreeBSD.

 Fred van Stappen
 fiens@hotmail.com